Senor Buscador: Five-year-old season

 The entire five-year-old campaign commenced in winning fashion at Sunland Park in the Curibot Handicap.
 That four-length victory was a pipe opener to the Oaklawn Handicap and the Hollywood Gold Cup.
 Senor Buscador was unplaced in both events before a then career-best performance delivered victory in the San Diego Handicap.

 The Breeders' Cup Classic was singled out as Senor Buscador's end-of-season target.
 He returned to Del Mar a month after the San Diego Handicap for the Pacific Classic, where he closed from last to finish fourth.
 He then finished third on a wet track in the Awesome Again Stakes.

 For the second successive season, Senor Buscador contested a Breeders’ Cup race, but could only manage seventh in the Classic.
-He shipped across the country to Aqueduct Racetrack, the 10th racetrack he’d competed at in only 16 career starts, and finished second in the Cigar Mile Handicap.
+He shipped across the country to Aqueduct Racetrack, the 10th racetrack he had competed at in only 16 career starts, and finished second in the Cigar Mile Handicap.